Raf20076/Lazspell/README.md

 Lazspell is an example of a speller which checks spelling in German, English, Spanish, French, Italian, Portugues, Polish and Russian.

-All dictionaries are coded in UTF-8 from https://github.com/wooorm/dictionaries
+All dictionaries are coded in UTF-8 in dict folder from https://github.com/wooorm/dictionaries You must distribute dict folder with your program.

 Lazspell uses hunspell.pas and hunspell.inc from https://github.com/davidbannon/hunspell4pas
 To call Application in hunspell.pas add Forms to uses in implementation.